mikemccabe210/amortizedassimilation/README.md

 network width (--hidden_size, default 250 for FF, 64 for conv).
 Custom observation configs can be created in the same style as those found in obs_configs.py.

+Parameters for traditional DA approaches were tuned via grid search over smaller sequences.
+The code for that search can be found under experiments/dapper_experiments and results were piped into text files also stored in that directory.
+Those hyperparameters were then used for longer assimilation sequences.

 ## Datasets
 Code is included for generating the Lorenz 96 and KS datasets.
 The Lorenz 2005 data was generated using the DAPPER library as there was no need to differentiate through them.
 ## References

 DAPPER: Raanes, P. N., & others.
 (2018). nansencenter/DAPPER: Version 0.8. https://doi.org/10.5281/zenodo.2029296